davidpmccormick/davidpmccormick.github.io/_posts/2014-03-19-bbc-imager.md

 ##Markup

-To get it working, you add an element with a class of `delayed-image-load`, that has a `data-src` attribute containing a path to the image.
+To get it working, you add an element with a class of `delayed-image-load`, that has a `data-src` attribute containing a path to your image.
 Imager gives you a `{width}` placeholder, the value of which gets swapped out with the closest (upper) size in the `availableWidths` array you provide (shown below).
 You can then use this `{width}` value to reference the directories in which you store different sizes of the same responsive image.

 {% highlight html %}
 <div>